 The Government is ensuring that rural New Zealanders enjoy the benefits of faster, better internet through the Rural Broadband Initiative (RBI).

-Providing improved internet to rural areas is expected to offer significant economic benefits, while also giving rural New Zealanders access to online health and educational services.
+Providing improved internet to rural areas has many significant economic benefits, while also giving rural New Zealanders access to online health and educational services.

 Improved internet is helping farmers gather data and use it to farm smarter and more competitively.